Quick Answer

 Certificate of deposit (CD) rates in 2026 remain attractive compared to historical averages, offering savers a reliable way to earn guaranteed returns.
 After the Federal Reserve's rate adjustments throughout 2024 and 2025, CD rates have stabilized at levels that make them a compelling option for conservative investors.
 Keep in mind that inflation erodes purchasing power -- use our inflation calculator to check whether your CD's real return stays positive.
 Understanding the difference between APR and APY is also important when comparing CD offers.

-CD rates change frequently based on Federal Reserve policy and market conditions.
-The rates shown reflect February 2026 averages.
+Rate Alert: CD rates change frequently based on Federal Reserve policy and market conditions.
+The rates shown reflect March 2026 averages.
 Always verify current rates with individual institutions before opening a CD.

 Best CD Rates by Bank in 2026